Brazil Begins Paying Final Respects To Football Giant Pele - UrduPoint

 He went on to win the World Cup three times with Brazil, in 1958, 1962 and 1970 -- the only player in history to achieve the feat.

-The coffin was surrounded by white flowers, including bouquets signed by Names ranging from Real Madrid to current Brazil star Neymar, whose father was in attendance.
+The coffin was surrounded by white flowers, including bouquets from the likes of Real Madrid or current Brazil star Neymar, whose father was in attendance.

 Three giant flags were displayed in the black-and-white stadium, one with an image of Pele sporting his famous number 10 jersey.